Zagreb Travel Guide 2025: Best Things to Do, Where to Stay & Local Tips

 • Head to Maksimir Park for a quiet walk among lakes and forest paths.

-• Optional: visit the Zagreb Zoo if you’re travelling with kids.
+• Visit the Zagreb Zoo (especially if you’re travelling with kids).

 Afternoon